adnanbarwaniwala/Vision-for-the-Blind/README.md

 - **model_response_to_audio**: Converts the model’s text response to audio.
 - **autoplay_audio**: Automatically plays the generated audio response.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.txt) file for details.

 ## Contact

 For questions or suggestions, please open an issue or contact me directly: